home | publications | my photos | historical pictures | travel snap shots | monuments | 19th century sources | research tools | links | contact

 H.F.B.
 Lynch, "Armenia.
 Travels and Studies" (1901)

-The Hamidiye was Sultan Abdulhamid II's version of the Russian cossacks.
-Tribes (mainly Kurds, but also Arabs and some Turcoman) furnished regiments of cavalry to assist the regular army.
-The hamidiye got a very bad reputation for harrassment of the civilian population, particularly Armenians, since it gave the tribes a kind of blank authorization to do what they want with the weapons supplied by the government.
-The formation of the hamidiye prompted also many intertribal conflicts.
+The Hamidiye were Sultan Abdulhamid II's version of the Russian Cossacks.
+Tribes (mainly Kurds, but also Arabs and some Turkomans) provided cavalry regiments to support the regular army.
+The Hamidiye gained a very bad reputation for harassing civilians, especially Armenians, as it gave the tribes a kind of blank cheque to do whatever they wanted with the weapons supplied by the government.
+The formation of the Hamidiye also led to many inter-tribal conflicts.

-The members of the hamidiye thought highly of their high commander, the Sultan, but they rarely obeyed orders, let alone of the powerless local civil authorities.
+The members of the hamidiye held their supreme commander, the sultan, in high esteem, but they rarely obeyed orders, let alone those of the powerless local civilian authorities.

-Lynch, who took a particular interest in the hamidiye, thought they were pretty useless in time of war.
+Lynch, who took a particular interest in the hamidiye, considered them rather useless in times of war.

 left: "Group of Kurd Hamidiyeh cavalry", picture taken in Karakilise (currently Ağrı, capital of Ağrı→ province).